BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Subjective quality assessment

 \subsection{Test Procedure}

-Earlier studies suggests that the crowdsourcing experiments can be as accurate as laboratory experiments for various QoE tasks and with different experiment designs \cite{goswami2021crowdsourcingreliabilityTMO, nehme2021crowdsourcingreliabilityMeshes}.
-To benefit from the wide participant pool and faster data collection, we utilized the Prolific~\cite{prolific} crowdsourcing platform to recruit participants and to conduct the subjective experiment.
-On Prolific, the participants are clearly informed that they are being recruited as part of a research study and the requirements for the experiments are well balanced to benefit both sides; researchers and participants~\cite{palan2018prolificmainpaper}.
+Previous studies have indicated that crowdsourcing experiments can yield results of comparable accuracy to traditional laboratory experiments across various Quality of Experience (QoE) tasks and with diverse experiment designs~\cite{goswami2021crowdsourcingreliabilityTMO, nehme2021crowdsourcingreliabilityMeshes}.
+In light of these findings, we chose to leverage the Prolific crowdsourcing platform to recruit participants and conduct our subjective experiment.
+Prolific ensures transparency and ethical participation by clearly communicating to participants that they are taking part in a research study.
+The experiment requirements are thoughtfully balanced to benefit both researchers and participants alike~\cite{palan2018prolificmainpaper}.
+This approach not only provides access to a broad pool of participants but also expedites the data collection process.

-\textbf{Test sessions \& Duration:} Due to lack of supervision on participants during the experiment, the number of stimuli and the duration of the test in crowdsourcing settings should be kept much lower than the laboratory experiments.
-To this end, we split the experiment into 60 sessions each containing 25 stimuli and 2 dummies.
-One dummy from the highly compressed stimuli and one dummy from the lowest compressed stimuli were selected to be shown to every participant to create expectations about the range of distortions.
-Dummy stimuli were the same for every participant and participants were not informed that these stimuli were shown for training purposes.
-In total, every participant rated 27 stimuli of 10 seconds video renderings.
-With unlimited voting time after each stimuli, test sessions lasted around 5 minutes 30 seconds on average.
-See a sample screenshot from the experiment in Figure~\ref{fig:sample_test_screen}.
+\textbf{Test sessions \& Duration:} In crowdsourcing settings where participants lack supervision during the experiment, it is essential to limit both the number of stimuli and the duration of the test compared to laboratory experiments~\cite{goswami2021crowdsourcingreliabilityTMO}.
+To accommodate this requirement, we divided the experiment into 60 sessions, each containing 25 stimuli and 2 ``dummies''.
+Sample frames from the two dummy stimuli are presented in \figref{fig:dummy_screenshots}.
+For training purposes, one dummy from the highly compressed stimuli and one dummy from the least compressed stimuli were uniformly presented to every participant.
+These dummy stimuli remained consistent for all participants, and participants were not informed that these stimuli were included for training purposes.
+In total, each participant rated 27 stimuli of 10-seconds rendered videos.
+With unlimited voting time after each stimulus presentation, the average duration of the test sessions amounted to approximately 5 minutes and 30 seconds.